NardJ/Tin-Whistle-Helper/README.md

 blue c.^ d.> e.>^ f#.= g/ a- b\ orange c. _ d. _. e. f#... | g | a..
 ```

+## Disclaimer

+This is an alpha version and for testing purposes only.
+It is not ready
+for daily use.
+You will encounter bugs and may loose work.
+The functionality of the next version may differ.
+Tab files you create
+with this version may not load in the next release.